Traffic Flow in Changing Rooms: Avoiding Congestion

 Congestion usually happens when several actions compete for the same space.
 That can happen in front of locker banks, near entrances, around bench ends or in routes between wet and dry areas.

 Door locations can also create problems.
-An entrance that opens straight into a narrow run of lockers or bench seating can force everyone into a single crowded lane.
+An entrance that opens straight into a narrow run of lockers or seating can force everyone into a single crowded lane.
 Likewise, if people entering and leaving use the same constricted point, traffic can back up quickly during peak periods.

 Understand the difference between circulation space and use space